2014 Preservation Archaeology Field School at Mule Creek, New Mexico

-In 2013, students will participate in test excavations at the Dinwiddie site near Cliff, New Mexico.
+In 2014, students will participate in test excavations at the Dinwiddie site near Cliff, New Mexico.
 People likely lived at Dinwiddie during the Classic Mimbres period (A.D.
 1000–1130), and perhaps earlier.
-A group with origins in northeastern Arizona, the Kayenta, subsequently established a settlement at Dinwiddie in the late 1200s.
+A group with origins in northeastern Arizona, the Kayenta, may have established an enclave at Dinwiddie in the late 1200s.
+It is also possible that various local groups coalesced (came together) to form this settlement.
 An adobe pueblo community then developed around A.D.
 1300, lasting until about 1450.
 Community members participated in a new ideology that we call Salado.
-Our research will focus on recovering and interpreting archaeological evidence from the 1200s–1400s.
-Our key questions include what kinds of pottery the site’s residents made and used and how this changed over time, how they made a living, and where they obtained raw material for stone tools, particularly obsidian.
+Our research is focused on recovering and interpreting archaeological evidence from the 1200s–1400s.
+Key questions include what kinds of pottery the site’s residents made and used and how this changed over time, how they used local plants and animals, and where they obtained raw material for stone tools, particularly obsidian.

 Project Location and Amenities